Enterprise connectivity solutions

-Point-To-Point Integration is Evil
+Point-To-Point integration is evil

 To address the challenges associated with a fragmented environment, many organizations have implemented point-to-point integration, often unknowingly.
-Point-to-point integration is an approach in which developers write custom integration code directly within the application, rather than using an integration broker.
+Point-to-point integration is a approach in which developers write custom integration code directly within the application, rather than using an integration broker.
 Adding integration code directly into an application creates tight coupling.
 Repeat this over and over again and you have a complex web of interdependent systems and modifying tightly coupled applications requires significant investments of time and resources.
 SaaS exacerbates this problem, as applications change frequently, thereby requiring revisions in connected applications.
 Moreover, as the number of applications and services within the enterprise increases, point-to-point integration turns into “spaghetti code”.
 This spaghetti code is essentially a tangled web of brittle connections, vulnerable to breakage at the slightest bit of change.
 Over time, this approach becomes overly complex, fragile, and expensive to maintain.

 SOA and APIs

 APIs provide a more pragmatic bottom-up approach to delivering service orientation.
 Unlike SOA initiatives that focus on the governance of services and obtaining a key view of your landscape, APIs emphasize the importance of enabling developers to discover and use functionality and data behind an interface.
-The goal is to find a solution that enables enterprises to take the best practices from the web and apply enterprise grade API strategies to achieve the promises of SOA without having to follow the complex top-down approach.
+The goal is to find a solution that enables enterprises to take the best practices from the web and apply enterprise-grade API strategies to achieve the promises of SOA without having to follow the complex top-down approach.

 1 Clarke, Philip, and Matt Craig.
 Nemertes.
 Rep. The Nemertes Research Group Inc, 29 Jan.
 2013.
 Web.